Picturepark/Picturepark.SDK.Samples/Picturepark.ContentPortal.Demo/ReadMe.md

         "ApplicationBaseUrl": "", // URL to your customer instance.
 Example: https://[CUSTOMER].picturepark.com "FrontendBaseUrl": "", // URL to your customer instance.
 Example: https://[CUSTOMER].picturepark.com "CustomerId": "", // use /service/info/customer endpoint to get "customerId".
 Example: https://[CUSTOMER].picturepark.com/service/info/customer
         "ClientId": "", // Create new API Client with scopes defined below.
 Client can be created within the customer instance.
 After login go to settings -> API Clients.
 NOTE: If you do not see "API Clients", your user has not been marked as developer.
-Contact your Picturepark representative...  ( SAN - I think it would be good to say the grant type that will be used for the client authentication)
+Contact your Picturepark representative.
         "ClientSecret": "", // The client secret that was defined during the creation of the API client "Scopes": [ "openid", "profile", "picturepark_api", "content_read", "profile_read", "schema_read", "output_read", "channel_read", "share_read", "share_write" ],
         "CustomerAlias": "", // use /service/info/customer endpoint to get "customerAlias".
 Example: https://[CUSTOMER].picturepark.com/service/info/customer
-        "AccessToken": "", // Generate Access Token by using the client you just have created "AutoAssignUserRoleIds": [ ], // Only needed when using the Login functionality - User Role Id`s which will be assigned on user registration ( SAN - When it is needed what information should be put in the array?)
+        "AccessToken": "", // Generate Access Token by using the client you just have created "AutoAssignUserRoleIds": [], // Only needed when using the Login functionality - String array of User Role Id`s which will be assigned on user registration
         "UserRegistrationAccessToken": "" // Only needed when using the Login functionality - Access token of a user who has "Manager Users" right to be able to register
 }
 ```